jinxixiang/color_controlnet/README.md

 ![23196413_p0](./assets/23196413_p0.png)

-## Why do we use extra rectangular palette?
+## What is the rationale behind utilizing an additional rectangular palette?

 When utilizing the SAM palette in an image-to-image capacity, it is likely that the results obtained will be low-contrast, as the color of a mask is limited to a single value.
 However, the implementation of a rectangular palette can serve to address this limitation by introducing color variations into the denoising process.
 An ablation study example is presented below to further illustrate this concept.